Panoramic views of Santa Cruz, 1870-1907

 An important period in the early growth and development of Santa Cruz can be seen through a series of “bird’s eye” and land-based panoramic views of the city, produced using a variety of media and methods.
 The earliest non-photographic pictorial panorama dates from 1870 - the last from ~1907.
-A few early ground-based photographs are also panoramic, notably those taken from School Street and from High Street.
+A few early ground-based photographs are also panoramic, notably those taken from School Street and from Highland Avenue (above High Street).
 The era of aerial panoramic photography began with the 1906 Lawrence aerial photo, achieved using kites.

 The early Santa Cruz panoramic pictorial views: